larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 47:43
 it's sort of a reminder to the sleeping brain, oh, you need to remember what it is that you were learning at that particular time of day.
 47:49
-And the learning rates and the rates of retention, meaning how much people can remember from the thing they learned, 47:55 are significantly higher under those conditions.
+And **the ==learning rates and the rates of retention, meaning how much people can remember from the thing they learned, 47:55 are significantly higher under those conditions==**.
 So I'm going to talk about how to apply all this knowledge 48:01 a little bit more in this podcast episode but also in future episodes.
 But it really speaks to the really key importance 48:09 of sleep and focus, these two opposite ends of our attentional state.
 48:15
-When we're in sleep these DPOs, duration, path, and outcome analysis are impossible.
+**When we're in sleep these DPOs, duration, path, and outcome analysis are impossible.
 We just can't do that.
 48:21
 We are only in relation to what's happening inside of us.
 So sleep is key.
 48:27